As always, I want to inspire you to make the parts of your home cockpit by yourself. Because it is simple, quick and free.

-Some of them are molded from ABS plastic and absolutely indistinguishable from real Garmin, with all right corners radius, colors, texture, backlight, every millimeter is a piece of art (you can hang it on the wall and admire it, blowing off the dust, or you can use it as spare parts for your real G1000 mask in the plane when it is broken).
+Some of them are molded from ABS plastic and can be indistinguishable from real Garmin, with all right corners radius, colors, texture, backlight, every millimeter is a piece of art (you can hang it on the wall and admire it, blowing off the dust, or you can use it as spare parts for your real G1000 mask in the plane when it is broken).

 Also, you can find at least one G500/G600 avionics replica for about $1000, it's also LCD screen with the bezel for displaying MFD/PFD using one of the known G600 program (note: the photo on the left is the real G500).